-Our extended STI (sexually transmitted infection) test kit checks for a range of infections including chlamydia, gonorrhea, *herpes and four other relatively common infections.
+Our extended STI (sexually transmitted infection) test kit checks for the following infections:

 |Extended STI Test Kit||Includes return postage and packaging for test||£120.00|

 If you have had unprotected sex or think you might have caught an STI, you should wait 14 days before taking this test.
 It takes up to 2 weeks for symptoms to appear.
 You will receive your results within 2 to 3 days of your sample reaching the lab.